state-alchemists/zrb/docs/concepts/task-lifecycle.md

 - `Triggered`: The Task is triggered.
 - `Waiting`: The Task is waiting for all upstreams to be ready.
-- `Skipped`: The Task is not executed and will immediately enter ready state.
+- `Skipped`: The Task is not executed and will immediately enter the `Ready` state.
 - `Started`: The Task execution is started.
 - `Failed`: The Task execution is failed.
-It will enter `Retry` state if the current attempt is less than the maximum attempt.
+It will enter the `Retry` state if the current attempt is less than the maximum attempt.
 - `Retry`: The task will be restarted.
 - `Ready`: The task is ready.

 # Set Maximum Retry

+Most Zrb Tasks have a retry mechanism.
+For `Task` and `CmdTask`, the default retry is two.

-To set the maximum retries, you can use `retry` attribute.
+To override the maximum retries, you can use the `retry` attribute.

 ```python
 from zrb import runner, CmdTask